openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Any tuple type is compatible (see :ref:`Type Compatibility`) with class ``Object`` (see :ref:`Object Class Type`).

 An empty tuple is a corner case.
-It is only added to support compatibility with |TS|:
+It is only added to support |TS| compatibility:

 .. code-block:: typescript
    :linenos: